grp-bork/gunc/docs/source/usage.rst

 Required Flags
 --------------

 One of the following it required.
-If contigs are supplied the gene calls will be done using prodigal.
+If contigs are supplied the gene calls will be done using prodigal with option "-p meta".

  * :code:`--input_file` Input file in FASTA fna format.
  * :code:`--gene_calls` Input genecalls FASTA faa format.